rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 >   |            ^ expected lifetime parameter
 > ```
 >
-> We’ll discuss how to fix these errors so you can store references in structs
+> In Chapter 10, we’ll discuss how to fix these errors so you can store
-> in Chapter 10, but for now, we’ll fix errors like these using owned types like
+> references in structs, but for now, we’ll fix errors like these using owned
-> `String` instead of references like `&str`.
+> types like `String` instead of references like `&str`.